neon-bindings/rfcs/text/0000-result-ext-trait.md

 [summary]: #summary

 This RFC proposes a new trait `ResultExt` with an implementation for `std::result::Result`.
-The trait includes a method named `or_throw` which works similarly to that of `JsResultExt`, except that it does not require the success value to implement `neon::types::Value`.
+The trait includes a method named `or_throw` which works similarly to that of `JsResultExt`, throwing a JavaScript error if the result is an error, except that it does not require the success value to implement `neon::types::Value`.

 # Motivation